LupoLab/HiSol.jl/README.md

 The `design_space_a_energy` function takes a large range of additional keyword arguments which affect the design rules it applies.
 The two main categories concern a) safety factors for the nonlinear dynamics themselves b) limitations on the maximum HCF length in the given space (`maxlength`).

 ### Safety factors
-The three main keyword arguments which affect the "safety margin" in the calculations are:
+The three main keyword arguments which affect the "safety margin" in the calculations control safety factors.
+For each safety factor, a *larger* number implies a *more conservative* rule, which implies a smaller design space.
 - `S_sf`: safety factor on the critical power for self-focusing.
 The driving-pulse peak power will not exceed $P_\mathrm{crit}/S_\mathrm{sf}$.
 (Default: 5)
 - `S_ion`: safety factor on strong-field photoionisation.
 The driving-pulse intensity (in the mode-averaged sense, i.e. $P_0/A_\mathrm{eff}$) will not exceed $I_\mathrm{supp}/S_\mathrm{ion}$, where $I_\mathrm{supp}$ is the barrier suppression intensity of the gas.
 (Default: 10)
 - `S_fiss`: safety factor on the fission length.
 The *minimum* fibre length for efficient RDW emission is taken to be $S_\mathrm{fiss}L_\mathrm{fiss}$, where $L_\mathrm{fiss}$ is the fission length.
 (Default: 1.5)